-The guideline developers is required to identify and consult with key professional organisations that will be involved in, or affected by, the implementation of the clinical recommendations of the guideline.
+The guideline developer is required to identify and consult with key professional organisations that will be involved in, or affected by, the implementation of the clinical recommendations of the guideline.
 This may include specialist colleges whose members are target users, or which will disseminate the guideline to members, and foundations whose interest area/s are covered by the guideline.
+Guidance for developers on consulting with stakeholders is available at Guidelines for Guidelines.

-The guideline developer is required to identify and consult with key consumer organisations that will be affected by the guideline.
+The guideline developer is required to identify and consult with key consumer organisations that will be affected by the guideline recommendations.